 How you can support scholarships for students?

-Southtowne Rotary Foundation’s plan is to raise $35,000 during 2022 to fund scholarships for deserving students.
+Southtowne Rotary Foundation’s plan is to raise $25,000 – $35,000 annually to fund scholarships for deserving students.
 Here is how you can participate in the campaign:

 MAKE A CHARITABLE GIFT or BEQUEST.
 You or someone you refer can make a charitable gift or bequest of cash, jewelry, stocks, bonds, or tangible property to the Southtowne Rotary Foundation to raise money for scholarships.